freee/a11y-guidelines/en/source/intro/contributing.rst

    python tools/yaml2rst/yaml2rst.py -l ja -b .

-Note that executing :command:`make html` in the root directory also includes the execution of this script, along with the necessary processes to output HTML for both the Japanese and English versions.
+Note that executing ``make html`` in the root directory also includes the execution of this script, along with the necessary processes to output HTML for both the Japanese and English versions.

 *************
 Editing Files